-Alimi (2013) tested the Keynesian Absolute Income Hypothesis and analysed the Kuznets Paradox for Nigeria, estimating the Marginal Propensity to Consume (MPC) and the Average Propensity to Consume (APC) parameters for short-run and long-run time series.
+Alimi (2013) tested the Keynesian Absolute Income Hypothesis and analysed the Kuznets Paradox for Nigeria, estimating the Marginal Propensity to Consume (MPC) and the Average Propensity to Consume (APC) parameters for short and long-run time series.
 The results showed MPC is in conformity with Keynes' proposition that MPC is less than one, however unstable, and the autonomous consumption value is negative in the long run.
 Also, contrary to Keynes' inference, the APC did not vary systematically with income.
 The resultant effect of this is that the consumption income elasticity is not in line with Keynes' expectations because there are other significant factors that determine consumption apart from income.

-Using time-series data from 1980 to 2013, Santos (2015) estimated the consumption function for Nigeria and South Africa using the Permanent Income Hypothesis.
+Santos (2015) estimated the consumption function for Nigeria and South Africa from 1980 to 2013 using the Permanent Income Hypothesis.
 He employed Cagan's adaptive expectation model and the result showed that there is a long-run relationship between consumption and income for Nigeria and SA.
-The study showed clearly that the consumption behaviour of a Nigerian consumer based on future expected income conforms to the Permanent Income Hypothesis, while that of a South African consumer exhibits the Relative Income Hypothesis, where current income is affected by past consumption.
+The study showed clearly that the consumption behavior of a Nigerian consumer based on future expected income conforms to the Permanent Income Hypothesis, while that of a South African consumer exhibits the Relative Income Hypothesis, where current income is affected by past consumption.

-Ezeji and Ajudua (2015) used a derived model from the Keynesian consumption function to explore the determinants of aggregate consumption expenditure in Nigeria.
-The Augmented Dickey-Fuller and Johansen Co-integration tests were conducted to test for stationarity and long-run equilibrium relationships among the variables.
+Ezeji and Ajudua (2015) used a derived model from the Keynesian consumption function to calculate the aggregate consumption expenditure determinant in Nigeria.
+The Augmented Dickey Fuller and Johansen Co-integration tests were conducted to test for stationarity and long-run equilibrium relationships among the variables.
 The findings established a positive relationship between consumption expenditure and income and proved that the Nigerian consumption function is Keynesian in nature.
-It also revealed that variables other than current income, such as interest rate, price level, and exchange rate, were important in explaining Nigerian consumption behaviour.
+It also revealed that variables other than current income, such as interest rate, price level, and exchange rate, played a significant role in explaining Nigerian consumption behaviour.

 In their study, Onanuga et al. (2015) factually applied the Keynesian Absolute Income Hypothesis in estimating the consumption function for Nigeria.
-The model formulated showed the short- and long-run consumption function relationship using the Granger representation theorem.
+The model formulated showed the short- and long-run consumption function relationships using the Granger representation theorem.
 The outcome revealed the short-run consumption function was not proportional, i.e., MPC (0.78) was less than APC (0.88), which conforms with the AIH.

 Ayeni and Akeju (2017) used the Habit Persistence and Permanent Income hypotheses to determine the dynamic relationship between consumption expenditure and income in Nigeria.
-The former revealed that individuals' consumption habits adjust rapidly to changes in disposable income in the short run at 0.5569, whereas the latter revealed that the long-run multiplier effect of marginal propensity to consume out of permanent income is 0.2953, an indication that consumers spend less than they save.
+The former revealed that individuals' consumption habits adjust rapidly to changes in disposable income in the short run at 0.5569, whereas the latter revealed that the long-run multiplier effect of MPC is 0.2953, an indication that consumers spend less than they save.

-Ekong and Effiong (2020) used global data to show that gross national income and inflation rate have a large and positive effect on household consumption expenditure in West Africa, while savings and interest rates have a significant but negative effect.
+Ekong and Effiong (2020) used global data to show that gross national income and the inflation rate have a large and positive effect on household consumption expenditure in West Africa, while savings and interest rates have a significant but negative effect.
 This finding reaffirmed the validity of the absolute income hypothesis for West Africa.

-Iheonu and Nwachukwu (2020) conducted a study on the macroeconomic determinants of household consumption in selected West African countries for the period 1989 to 2018.
-Using the panel augmented mean group procedure, the findings showed that household consumption in West Africa was positively influenced by the exchange rate, GDP per capita, domestic credit to the private sector, and personal remittances, while inflation had a negative impact on it.
+Iheonu and Nwachukwu (2020) conducted a study on the macroeconomic determinants of household consumption in some selected West African countries for the period 1989 to 2018.
+Using the panel augmented mean group procedure, the findings showed that household consumption in West Africa was positively influenced by the exchange rate, GDP per capita, private sector domestic credit, and personal remittances, while inflation had a negative impact on it.

-Osuji (2020) employed the use of the ordinary least square econometric method to study the effect of inflation on household final consumption expenditure in Nigeria covering the period 1981 to 2018.
-The result indicated that there is a long-term positive relationship between inflation and household consumption expenditure in Nigeria.
+Osuji (2020) employed the use of the ordinary least square econometric technique to study the effect of inflation on household final consumption expenditure in Nigeria covering the period 1981 to 2018.
+The result indicated a long-term positive relationship between the two variables.